amblelabs/stargate-wiki/content/mechanics/iris.md

     alt: Content
     value: >-
-      This is the ultimate defense against unwanted guests coming through your stargate.
+      This is the ultimate defense against unwanted guests coming through your Stargate.
 Irises come in a range of different types, each type will last longer based on the tier that your gate has.